Diplomatic Security Service: Passport and visa fraud

 U.S. passports and visas are valuable travel documents, and consequently some foreign nationals fraudulently acquire U.S. passports and visas to carry out criminal activities, including terrorism, inside the borders of the United States.

 It is a federal offense to apply, or assist someone in applying, for a U.S. passport or visa when they are not entitled to one.
 Usually this means an alien in the U.S. trying to establish a false U.S. identity, or stealing the identity from an American, often one who has died.

 Visa fraud can also include participating in sham marriages in order to allow an unentitled foreigner to become a U.S. citizen.

-Sometimes Americans, including Foreign Service Officers (FSOs), are the target of DSS investigations, such as an FSO selling visas for personal gain.
+Sometimes Americans, including Foreign Service officers (FSOs), are the target of DSS investigations, such as an FSO selling visas for personal gain.
 DSS also investigates other alleged improper or illegal behavior by Department of State personnel, to include incidents of espionage.
 Such cases would involve other agencies, such as the Department of Justice.

 Overseas DSS must take the role of local and state law enforcement when investigating issues such as spousal or child abuse by U.S. government personnel assigned to the embassy.
 This is because the host country will not investigate or prosecute diplomats, who are considered to have immunity from their laws.
 DSS also conducts tens of thousands of background investigations per year – not just for the Department of State, but for other federal agencies as well.

-In recent years, DSS has expanded its overseas investigations program with ARSO-I's (Assistant Regional Security Officer-Investigators), also known as "Overseas Criminal Investigators."
+In recent years, DSS has expanded its overseas investigations program with DSS special agents serving as overseas criminal investigators (OCIs).
 These agents are given special training in consular functions and are commissioned consular officers.

 However, they spend a large amount of their time working with the fraud units in consular sections, investigating visa and passport fraud, as well as crimes that have a nexus to those documents, including terrorism, organized crime, trafficking in persons, and narcotics violations.

-The ARSO-I's may work alien smuggling and human trafficking investigations alongside resident or regional ICE- Homeland Security Investigations (HSI) Special Agents.
-Attaché who typically has jurisdictional primacy in these arenas.
-At the U.S. border, ARSO-I's may work alien smuggling, human trafficking, and passport and visa fraud cases with U.S. Customs and Border Protection (CBP) and HSI.
-In addition, ARSO-I's also have responsibilities outside of their respective Consular assignments for mission security.
+At the U.S. border, OCIs may work alien smuggling, human trafficking, and passport and visa fraud cases with U.S. Customs and Border Protection (CBP) and Homeland Security Investigations.
+In addition, OCIs also have responsibilities outside of their respective consular assignments for mission security.